-Recently we had the pleasure of interviewing designer and water color connoisseur Sasha Prood.
+Recently we had the pleasure of interviewing graphic designer and water color connoisseur Sasha Prood.
 Sasha grew up just outside of Philadelphia, Pennsylvania and trained at Carnegie Mellon’s School of Design.
 She currently resides in a tiny studio apartment in Brooklyn, New York filled to the brim with plants.
 When it comes to her skill set, she creates typography, illustrations, patterns and graphics using pencil, pen and watercolor with the computer.
-This wonderful mix of both traditional and non traditional methods not only makes for an outstanding portfolio, it shows the diversity and dedication of this talented designer.
+This wonderful mix of both traditional and non traditional methods not only makes for an outstanding portfolio, it shows the diversity and dedication of this talented graphic designer.

 Illustration Division portfolio website: www.illustrationdivision.com/prood

 What is the most important aspect of typography?

 For me, the most difficult (and often most important) aspect of creating typography tends to be balancing readability and pushing the level of creativity.
 This is obviously a particularly tricky area when working with clients because getting the message across is their number one priority.

 While you are in the process of creating your artwork, what are 3 rules you always follow to maximize results?